-Sasha Dzubay serves as Manager of Operations and Development for The Surge Institute, where she is responsible for executing the direction and administration of Surge’s internal systems to support fundraising, external relations and internal infrastructure, all in support of high quality program delivery and quality control.
+Sasha Dzubay executes the direction and administration of Surge’s internal systems to support fundraising, external relations and internal infrastructure, all in support of high-quality program delivery and quality control.
+Marrying her degree in organizational leadership with an impressive resume of luxury service administration and event management, Sasha drives results for Surge.

-Christopher graduated with his MSJ in 2010 and moved his family to Illinois, where he became an editor for Patch Media.
-In his two years in journalism, Christopher saw his stories published in AOL News, Huffington Post, Uproxx and Chicago Parent before foraying into a new career.
+Christopher Paicely has built a career in storytelling.
+As a journalist, Christopher saw his stories published in AOL News, Huffington Post, Uproxx and Chicago Parent before foraying into a new career.
 As a public relations consultant, Christopher worked with municipalities, school districts and businesses to help shape their public narrative.
-His work with Bloom Township High School District 206, positively impacted the way schools in Chicago Heights connect with the communities they serve, provoking a loud and proud authentic dialogue about the education and safety of the students.

 Christopher’s passion remains in storytelling, with a specific focus on influencing the national zeitgeist so that people of color take center stage as credible voices.
 His goal with Surge is to grow the voice of the movement, to share the story and motivate support for the Surge mission to through strategic marketing efforts.